indico/indico-user-docs/docs/cern/cern_access.md

 minutes.

 !!! warning
-    You need to be a member of CERN personnel to request authorization.
+    You need to be a member of the CERN personnel to request authorization.

 ![](/assets/cern_access_request_access.png)